hiker/PSyclone/doc/developers.rst

 	        raise ParseError("KernelTypeFactory: Internal Error: Unsupported kernel type '{0}' found.
                                   Should not be possible.".format(self._type))

-If the kernel metadata happens to be the same as another existing API then the existing KernelType subclass can be used for the new API.
+If the Kernel metadata happens to be the same as another existing API then the existing *KernelType* subclass can be used for the new API.

-For example, assuming the 0.3 dynamo API uses the same metadata as the 0.1 dynamo API we could modify the *create* method of *KernelTypeFactory* in the following way leading to the *DynKernelType* object being returned for both the *dynamo0.1* and *dynamo0.3* API's.
+For example, assuming the 0.3 Dynamo API uses the same metadata as the 0.1 Dynamo API we could modify the *create* method of *KernelTypeFactory* in the following way, leading to the *DynKernelType* object being returned for both the *dynamo0.1* and *dynamo0.3* API's.
 ::